m3-learning/PLD_Workflow/README.md

 # Instruction to open PLD digital form:

+## start from jupyter notebook
+run all cell in examples/FormNotebook.ipynb

 ## 1. Start the program:
   1).
 Click "Start" - "Anaconda Prompt"
   2).
 Copy the following code in the opened terminal: